 The Michigan Department of Transportation (MDOT) maintains the "Hill-Jo" Trail, which connects the City of Jonesville to the City of Hillsdale along the M-99 corridor.
-The Baw Beese Trail connects Downtown Hillsdale with city parks along Baw Beese Lake while the Jonesville Rail Trail connects Downtown Jonesville to the "Hill-Jo" Trail and plays a role in the larger plan of Headwaters Recreational Authority to connect the Hillsdale and Jonesville communities.
-The plan also includes designating a trail head at the Silos Fun Park.
-These trails are part of the greater North County Scenic Trail - a multi-state facility that traverses New York, Pennsylvania, Ohio, Michigan, Wisconsin, Minnesota, and North Dakota.
-It is a goal of the Headwaters Recreational Authority to connect the two city trails connecting the two cities and their recreational opportunities.
+The Baw Beese Trail connects Downtown Hillsdale with city parks along Baw Beese Lake while the Jerry Russell Trail connects Downtown Jonesville to the "Hill-Jo" Trail.
+The addition of the new trail plays a key role in the larger plan of Headwaters Recreational Authority to connect the Hillsdale and Jonesville communities.
+In 2019, Headwaters Recreational Authority will make application to the DNR Trust Fund and MDOT TAP Program to secure funding to begin construction of the trail connecting the two cities and their recreational opportunities.
+The project will also include designating a trail head at Cottage Inn Pizza.
+These trails are part of the greater North Country Scenic Trail - a multi-state facility that traverses New York, Pennsylvania, Ohio, Michigan, Wisconsin, Minnesota, and North Dakota.